How to Deactivate or Delete a Theme or Plugin in WordPress

 - Select the themes folder.
 You'll see the themes installed in your WordPress dashboard.

-Once done deactivating or deleting your WordPress theme, check your WordPress site if its running properly.
-Verify that everything looks as it should and is functioning without broken links, images, forms, etc.
+After you've made changes to your theme, check your website to ensure it is running properly.
+Verify that everything looks as it should and that there are no broken links, images, forms, etc.

 You can deactivate your WordPress plugins through the Account Manager.
 To completely delete it, you may need to use the other methods discussed below.